KELA (AM)

 KELA (1470 kHz) is a commercial AM radio station broadcasting a talk/sports format, co-licensed to Centralia and Chehalis, Washington, United States.
-The station is currently owned by Bicoastal Media.
+Bicoastal Media currently owns the station.

-The station is powered at 5,000 watts by day, but reduces power to 1,000 watts at night to avoid interfering with other stations on AM 1470.
+The station is powered at 5,000 watts by day but reduces power to 1,000 watts at night to avoid interfering with other stations on AM 1470.
 It uses a non-directional antenna at all times.
-The studios, offices and transmitter are on South Gold Street in Centralia.
+The studios, offices and transmitter are located on South Gold Street in Centralia.

 Programming

 Weekdays begin with two local news and talk shows, "The KELA Morning Report" and "Let's Talk About It," originally created by Ed Jeffries.
+The Let's Talk About It program was hosted from its inception by future Centralia city mayor and council member, Bill Moeller, until 1993.
+Moeller was originally a disk jockey at the station beginning in the 1960s.
+Moeller hosted the only rock-and-roll slot at KELA at the time, known as the Record Roundtable.

-Those shows are followed by nationally syndicated hosts: Rush Limbaugh, Sean Hannity, Dave Ramsey, Clark Howard, Coast to Coast AM with George Noory and First Light.
+Nationally syndicated programs provided by KELA have included The Dan Bongino Show, The Sean Hannity Show, The Ramsey Show with Dave Ramsey, Fox Across America with Jimmy Failla, Coast to Coast AM with George Noory, Red Eye Radio and America in the Morning.
 Most hours begin with world and national news from Fox News Radio.
 Weekends, the station airs some paid brokered programming and repeats of weekday shows.

-KELA's sports programming include Sports Byline USA on weekday evenings, and on weekends Fox Sports Radio is heard.
+KELA's sports programming includes Sports Byline USA on weekday evenings, and on weekends Fox Sports Radio is heard.
 KELA is an affiliate of the Seattle Mariners Radio Network and the Seattle Seahawks Radio Network.
-It also carries University of Washington Huskies football and basketball as well as local high school football and basketball games.
+It also carries the University of Washington Huskies football and basketball, as well as local high school football and basketball games.

 History

+Under owners Arthur St. John, Cecil Gwinn, and J. Elroy McCaw, the Central Broadcasting Company of Chehalis was incorporated in October 1936, beginning the formation of the station.
+Located on grounds adjoining the Southwest Washington Fairgrounds between the twin cities of Centralia and Chehalis, the early plans for the $35,000 station included operating at 1,000 watts and locating broadcasting studios in both neighboring communities.